Nourish - What’s in Season: Irish Spring Foods

-Spinach is a firm favourite among many, and loved throughout the world for it versatility in cooking and salad dishes, its delicate but delicious taste and its undisputed health benefits.
+Spinach is a firm favourite among many and loved throughout the world.
+Not only for its versatility in cooking and salad dishes but also for its delicate but delicious taste and its undisputed health benefits.

-Spinach is so easy to add into many many dishes, and with its slightly sweet and subtle flavour; it goes really well with fruits and healthy fats like almond butter or avocado, so you can even add into your green smoothies or juices.
+Spinach is so easy to add into many many dishes.
+Interestingly, with its slightly sweet and subtle flavour; it goes really well with fruits too.
+It even pairs well with healthy fats like almond butter or avocado, so you can add them all into your green smoothies or juices.
 The options are limitless!

 Try these recipes on for size:

 This peppery flavoured dark green leaf is a close cousin to mustard greens, cabbage, and rocket.
-It has slightly chewy stems and is a popular salad ingredient, working best when teamed with milder tasting leaves to give a variety of texture and flavour.
+It has slightly chewy stems and is a popular salad ingredient.
+It works best when teamed with milder tasting leaves to give a variety of texture and flavour.